 If you believe that a child or young person is at IMMEDIATE risk, you should treat this as an emergency and call the academy, or call 999 to report your concerns to the Police.

-- Deputy Safeguarding Lead: Ben Blyth (Assistant Principal)
+- Deputy Safeguarding Lead: Gabriel Alamu (Vice Principal)

-- Designated Child in Care Teacher: Ben Blyth (Assistant Principal)
+- Deputy Designated Safeguarding Lead & Designated Child in Care Teacher: Simon Richter (Assistant Principal)

-- Person responsible for children with medical conditions: Ben Blyth (Assistant Principal)
+- Person responsible for children with medical conditions: Simon Richter (Assistant Principal)

 Most children enjoy generally happy childhood experiences within their own family.
 Unfortunately for some this is not the case.
 During difficult family times, everyone who knows the child must do the best they can to protect them from future harm.

 You may be concerned about a child or young person.
 You may or may not know them, or even their name.
 Safeguarding is everyone’s responsibility.
 Abuse can take many different forms, such as neglect, sexual abuse, physical abuse and even emotional abuse.

 Don’t assume that someone else will take responsibility and make that phone call.
 You could help to save a child’s life.
 If you are worried, report it.

 Please contact Specialist Children’s Services or the Police immediately: